statuser/AdvancedAnalytics/WindowsSetup.md

 ````
 >

-We should be getting no ouput since we do not have any visible files in our home folder yet.
+We should be getting no output since we do not have any visible files in our home folder yet.

 Let's create a file:
 ```bash